-Somatic symptom and related disorder is the name for a group of conditions in which the physical pain and symptoms a person feels are related to psychological factors.
+Somatic symptom and related disorders is the name for a group of conditions in which the physical pain and symptoms a person feels are related to psychological factors.
 Such pain and symptoms result in excessive thoughts, feelings and behaviors and can interfere with a person’s ability to function and maintain relationships.
-These symptoms can't be traced to a specific physical cause.
-In people who have a somatic symptom and related disorder, medical test results are either normal or don't explain the person's symptoms.
+These symptoms can’t be traced to a specific physical cause.
+In people who have a somatic symptom and related disorders, medical test results are either normal or don’t explain the person’s symptoms.

 People who have this disorder may have several medical evaluations and tests to be sure that they don’t have another illness.
 They often become very worried about their health because they don’t know what’s causing their health problems.
 Their symptoms are similar to the symptoms of other illnesses and may last for several years.
 People who have a somatoform disorder are not faking their symptoms.
 The pain that they feel is real.

-What are the types of somatic symptom and related disorders?
+There are several types of somatic symptom and related disorders.

 - Sexual symptoms (such as pain during sexual activity, loss of sexual desire, and extremely painful periods in women)

 Hypochondriasis occurs when a person believes that normal body functions (such as a grumbling stomach) or minor symptoms (such as a common headache) are symptoms of a very serious disorder.
-To a person who has hypochondriasis, a grumbling stomach may mean stomach cancer or a headache may mean a brain tumor.
+To a person who has hypochondriasis, a grumbling stomach may mean stomach cancer.
+A headache may mean a brain tumor.

-Body dysmorphic disorder occurs when a person becomes obsessed with a flaw in his or her physical appearance that is either a minor flaw or a flaw that doesn't exist.
+Body dysmorphic disorder occurs when a person becomes obsessed with a flaw in his or her physical appearance.
+The flaw is either a minor flaw or a flaw that doesn’t exist.
 They constantly worry about the perceived flaw, which can be any part of the body.
-Wrinkles, hair loss, weight gain, and size and shape of feature like the eyes, nose and breasts are all common concerns for people who have body dysmorhpic disorder.
+Common concerns for people who have body dysmorphic disorder include: